ossia/score-docs/docs/reference-manual/common-practices/2-switches.md

 ![Conditions](/score-docs/assets/images/reference-manual/common-practices/conditions.gif "Conditions")

 It is now possible to switch between parallel intervals when setting a value to the "Branch" parameter.
 To control the start of the structure when played the first time, we have to avoid adding a trigger to the start sync of the loop.
-It would add an idol state as we experienced before and skip the evaluation of every other value.
-Instead we can isolate this switch from it's initial trigger with another transition, similar to our solution to [looping parallel branches](/score-docs/docs/reference-manual/common-practices/1-looping.html#loop-branches).
+It would add an idle state as we experienced before and skip the evaluation of every other value.
+Instead we can isolate this switch from its initial trigger with another transition, similar to our solution to [looping parallel branches](/score-docs/docs/reference-manual/common-practices/1-looping.html#loop-branches).

 ![Isolated conditions](/score-docs/assets/images/reference-manual/common-practices/isolateConditions.gif "Isolated conditions")